Fluci/chill/README.md

 - `vendor`: Repository for "composer".

 ## Set up
+Update: Point 1. and 7. can be done by executing `./deploy.sh` on the command line.
+In addition, `./deploy_env.sh` creates all folders for the dev-environment and downloads dev-tools like PHPUnit and linters.

-At some point, you need to fetch dependencies (twig, phpunit).
+1. At some point, you need to fetch dependencies (twig, phpunit).
 There are two `composer.json` files, one in the root (for unit test environment).
 The other one in the web server root `www/versions/latest/` (for the template engine).
 Run the bash command `composer update;` in the corresponding directory at some point.
 If in doubt, do it first.

-Load everything in `www` onto a server.
+2. Load everything in `www` onto a server.

-Point the server's root directory to `www/versions/latest/public/`.
+3. Point the server's root directory to `www/versions/latest/public/`.

-To access trias, you need an API key from [opentransportdata.swiss](https://opentransportdata.swiss/de/dev-dashboard).
+4. To access trias, you need an API key from [opentransportdata.swiss](https://opentransportdata.swiss/de/dev-dashboard).
 Get one.

-Copy the file `www/config/config_default.php` to `www/config/config.php` and add your key as value of `OPENTRANSPORTDATA_SWISS_API_KEY`.
+5. Copy the file `www/config/config_default.php` to `www/config/config.php` and add your key as value of `OPENTRANSPORTDATA_SWISS_API_KEY`.

-Place `www/config/config.php` on the server.
+6. Place `www/config/config.php` on the server.
 You can set `production` to `true` on the server and to `false` in your dev-environment (toggles error reporting, data-mocking, etc.).

-That's it.
+7. That's it.
 There might be some errors while generating temporary folders, but that's environment dependent and should easily be solved by creating the folders and giving them the right access rights.